Prithvi-Rajan/teach-me-java-conventions/readme.md

+##CORRECTIONS:
+- Change the method names to camel case
+- Renamed the parameters to be more descriptive
+- Renamed the class to title case
+- Updated the gradle to support junit
+- Added a new test for 1^0=1

+##PROBLEM:
 - Alright.
 Akshay has recently started to learn Java and its associated unit testing library JUnit.
 - to practice he wrote some code to find the `x^y` without using any library functions (like `Math.pow`) and he also wrote some of its associated unit test.
 - but he was also in a rush and didn't care about clean code or basic java conventions.
 Now he is not sure why Intellij (or gradle for that matter) won't run his test.
 Also his code looks ugly.
 Can you help him fix these problems.